Battle of Kosovo Polje, 1448

 The plateau is not completely flat but divided by hills of different sizes, separated by small expanses of marshland.
 To the south-east, the marsh is bounded by a ridge on whose eastern edge lay the grave of Murad I, who died in the first Battle of Kosovo in 1389.

-This, almost right in the valley of the river, is where Hunyadi was in camp when he heard of the arrival of the Sultan.
+This was the place, almost right in the valley of the river, where Hunyadi was in camp when he heard of the arrival of the Sultan.
 The Ottoman army was advancing along on the road out of the Lab valley from Pristina, a few kilometers to the east of Murad’s grave, and threatening to occupy the strategically-important hill.

 Hunyadi sensed the danger and took the hill with his cavalry in a hard struggle.
 He set up the wagon fort on the hill and placed the army around it, clearly in attacking formation.
 The hill was taken and the camp set up on 17 October.
 The Hungarian army was thus separated from its water supply, but a cavalry charge launched downhill seemed to promise success.